Arizona Traffic Ticket and Complaint (ATTC)

 The Arizona Traffic Ticket and Complaint (ATTC) form is a multi-agency form that affects the public, the courts, and law enforcement.
 Therefore, law enforcement agencies are strongly encouraged to work with their applicable court(s) prior to submitting changes to ATTC forms.

-Rule 4, Arizona Rules of Procedure in Civil Traffic Violation Cases, requires each law enforcement agency or public body responsible for issuing ATTCs to submit any “substantial variations” to the ATTC form to the Supreme Court for approval.
+Rule 4, Rules of Court Procedure for Civil Traffic, Boating, Marijuana, and Parking and Standing Violations, requires each law enforcement agency or public body responsible for issuing ATTCs to submit any “substantial variations” to the ATTC form to the Supreme Court for approval.

 The substantial variation examples illustrate what is considered a substantial variation to an Arizona Traffic Ticket and Complaint (ATTC) form.
 This is not all-inclusive and may not address each agency’s particular situation.

-APPROVAL OF AN E-CITATION (HANDHELD ATTC): Many AJACS courts and law enforcement agencies are moving in the direction of using electronic handheld devices to issue citations.
-If you are an AJACS court considering this option, please review the information below relating to the approval of the e-Citation.
+APPROVAL OF AN E-CITATION (HANDHELD ATTC): If your jurisdiction is planning on using this option, please review the information below relating to the approval of the e-Citation.

 Substantial Variations: